October 28, 2025

 • Food

-• Japanese Restaurant Sekitori in Makati: Serving Authentic Chanko Nabe and Many More
+• Sekitori Japanese Restaurant in Makati: Serving Authentic Chanko Nabe and Many More

 • Wanna know where Japanese expats in Manila go-to for authentic chanko nabe?
-It’s Japanese Restaurant Sekitori in Little Tokyo, Makati.
+It’s Sekitori Japanese Restaurant in Little Tokyo, Makati.

 IMAGE from Philippine Primer

-Owned by a former sumo wrestler, the restaurant not only serves as a testament to sumo tradition but also as a delightful exploration of diverse Japanese flavors.
 The heart and soul of Sekitori lie in its signature chanko nabe, a hearty stew made from dozens of different ingredients simmered for hours.
 Aside from its sumptuous taste, this hot pot is also wholesome and nutritious because it contains lots of vegetables that effortlessly addresses any vegetable deficiency in one’s diet.

 Chanko Nabe / IMAGE from Sekitori

 You can also enjoy the Gomoku Ankake Ramen, crafted by an ex-sumo wrestler owner.
-The soup is made using the same special recipe as their chanko nabe, simmered for about five hours with chicken, pork, pork bones, chicken carcasses, and a variety of vegetables and fruits to concentrate the umami.
+The soup is made using the same special recipe as their chanko nabe, simmered for about five hours with chicken, pork, pork bones, chicken offcuts, and a variety of vegetables and fruits to concentrate the umami.

 Gomoku Ankake Ramen (Php 420) / IMAGE from Sekitori